The Cybercene Lab

 University of California, Los Angeles

-Vetri Nathan's research and teaching interests include the Environmental and Public Humanities, Global Indigeneity, Race, Migrations and Postcolonial Theory, Animal, Food and Media Studies.
+Vetri Nathan's research and teaching interests include the Environmental and Digital Humanities, Migrations, Multispecies, Food and Media Studies.

-His work explores global questions situated in the interstices of the Environmental Humanities, Media Studies, Multispecies Studies and the Public Humanities.
-His forthcoming book project "The Cybercene: Multispecies Healing and Habitability in a Transformed World" takes an unusual pathway to being researched and written, as it is intimately entangled with the birth and research activities of this new lab.
+His forthcoming book project "The Cybercene: Our Multispecies Futures in a Transformed World" takes an unusual pathway to being researched and written, as it is intimately entangled with the birth and research activities of this new lab.

 His initial research focused specifically on Italy's fraught response to migration from the Global South of the world.
 His first book, Marvelous Bodies: Italy's New Migrant Cinema (2017, Purdue University Press) explores thirteen key full-length Italian movies released between 1990 and 2010 that treat this remarkable moment of cultural role reversal through a plurality of styles.
 He continues to explore questions related to ecocultural diversity and sustainability in Italy, Europe and the Mediterranean.